 Based on the outcome of this model safety test for Generation 1, we made significant adjustments to Max's response database, training him on more articles.
 We also introduced a new safety constitution: an 11-component instruction set for Max, describing firmly our expectations for his behaviour, and how exactly he should behave.
 To protect our intellectual property, we won't disclose the contents of Max's constitution.
-However, we can reveal the constitution improves on what we call our foundational safety framework
+We will, however, briefly cover what the constitution allows Max to have: